BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 instead, they are mere simulations of a Hollywood love story because these stories are the truth!
 Life imitates advertisement.
 This does not mean that there is no more love.
-However, there is nothing behind the 'Hollywood love story'---it is true itself.
+However, there is nothing behind the 'Hollywood love story'---it is true as it is.

 We are compelled to reproduce these images and to participate, even if we know or suspect it is all a simulation.
 Critically, the problem (if it is in fact one) is not a virtualized reality that hides the truth, but that the truth is simulation.